England v New Zealand: Chris Robshaw learns lessons

 With two minutes left and 16-12 down, Robshaw instructed Owen Farrell to kick for goal rather than go for touch and pursue a potentially match-winning try.

-Contrastingly, in a 20-14 loss to Australia the week before, Robshaw was accused of being too adventurous.
+Contrastingly, the week before, Robshaw was accused of being too adventurous.

 "There have been a lot of lessons for myself - whether it is decision-making or other things on the pitch," he said.

 "Over the last two weeks, myself and the other players have learned a lot about international rugby.